madeleine-mckenzie/mPhys/README.md

 # mPhys
-Code from my Masters of Astrophysics project
+Code from my Masters of Astrophysics project: Simulating the Formation of Multiple Stellar Populations in Globular Clusters

+The research presented has been spit into two sub projects:
+- Multiple Stellar Populations an Internal Kinematics
+- Metallicity Spreads and Anomolous Precurser Generations

 ## Note to those assessing my masters dissertation:
 Firstly, thank you for making it to the end pages of my thesis.
 I sincerly appreciate that you've taken the time to read my work, thank you.